Nursing Visa Sponsorship Jobs in Louisiana

 Which visa types are most common for nursing roles in Louisiana?

 Most international nurses entering Louisiana employer-sponsored positions come through the EB-3 immigrant visa, which applies to skilled workers and professionals.
-The H-1B is less common for nursing because most RN roles are classified as specialty occupations on a case-by-case basis.
+The H-1B visa is less common for nursing because most RN roles are classified as specialty occupations on a case-by-case basis.
 Some facilities also use the TN visa for Canadian and Mexican nationals who meet nursing credential requirements under USMCA.

 Which cities in Louisiana have the most nursing sponsorship jobs?